ghi-electronics/Documentation/software/tinyclr/tutorials/azure.md

 ![Message Recieved](images/azure_message_sent.jpg)

-The message will appear in the 'Output' window of Visual Studio.
+Using the earlier code will send the incoming message the 'Output' window of Visual Studio.

 ![VS Output Window](images/vs_output.jpg)